micropython/micropython/docs/library/pcnt.rst

 .. class:: ClockMultiplier()

-   When more QUAD resolution is needed, it is possible for the counter to count the leading and trailing edges of the quadrature encoder’s pulse train from one channel, which doubles (x2) the number of pulses.
+   When more Encoder resolution is needed, it is possible for the counter to count the leading and trailing edges of the quadrature encoder’s pulse train from one channel, which doubles (x2) the number of pulses.
 Counting both leading and trailing edges of both channels (A and B channels) of a quadrature encoder will quadruple (x4) the number of pulses.